LASER SINTERING (LS)

 Photopolymer resins that are cured (solidified) by a UV laser.
 Most SL materials are epoxy or acrylate-based, some with nanoparticle filler for enhanced mechanical or thermal properties.
 SL materials can range from rigid to moderately flexible, and come in white, clear, black, and red or amber-hued colors.
 SL material can also be built in a skinned skeleton style for material savings or pattern burn-out purposes.

 Material is deposited layer-upon-layer to "grow" 3D Parts.
-Some processes jet droplets of liquid photopolymer resins and cure (solidify) cross-sections with UV light, while others extrude lines of molten thermoplastics to "draw" parts in cross-sections.
+Most processes jet droplets of liquid photopolymer resins and cure (solidify) cross-sections with UV light.
 Jetted photopolymers can produce parts in a variety of durometers and colors, even within the same build in some cases.
-The extrusion processes can produce parts in a variety of plastics with different colors and mechanical properties, though not in the same build.

 CASTING / MOLDING

 Polyurethane materials can be color matched and textured, and can range in rigidity from soft and rubber-like qualities to hard and rigid.
 Secondary fillers can be added to modify the mechanical performance and/or thermal tolerance when necessary.
 Materials associated with other casting methods include ferrous and non-ferrous metals, alloys, and silicone.
 For mid to high-volume production injection molding can be used and a wide variety of plastics are available including ABS, PC, PC/ABS, PP, and other high-performance plastics.